All Products

 You can call the createRangeIterator operation to read data whose primary key values are in the specified range by using an iterator.

-This method is applicable to scenarios in which the range of all primary key columns of a table or the prefix of primary key columns can be determined, and an iterator is required to read data.
+This method is suitable for scenarios in which the range of primary key values or the prefix of primary key values of the rows that you want to read can be determined and an iterator is required to read data.

-This method is applicable to scenarios in which all primary key columns of a table can be determined and the number of rows to be read is large or data is to be read from multiple tables.
+This operation is suitable for scenarios in which the values of all primary key columns of the rows that you want to read can be determined and the number of rows that you want to read is large or you want to read data from multiple tables.

 Prerequisites